FlakySL/cruct/README.md

 # Cruct

-A procedural macro for loading configuration files into Rust structs with compile‑time validation and type safety :contentReference[oaicite:0]{index=0}.
+A procedural macro for loading configuration files into Rust structs with compile‑time validation and type safety.

 ## Features